 Much of this organization comes from the paper Major clades of Agaricales: a multilocus phylogenetic overview, by Matheny et. al., Mycologia 98(6), 2006.

 Basal clades - Some relatively primitive families of gilled mushrooms, containing many other forms, like crusts, clubs, and corals as well as a few gill-like mushrooms.
 Some examples are Pleurotus (Pleurotaceae), Plicatura and Plicaturopsis (Amylocorticiaceae?)
 Schizophyllum (Schizophyllaceae) and Fistulina.

-Marasmioid clade - contains many of the white spored genera.
+Marasmioid clade - contains many white spored genera.
 Also contains crusts (of course), polypores (Schizophyllum and Fistulina may belong here or in the basal clade) and cup shaped fungi.
 Besides this clade, the Marasmioid and the basal clades, there are no other crusts in the rest of these clades.
 It appears they evolved into more complex organisms and did not look back.
 Many of the other clades do, however, contain gastroid and truffle fungi.

 Tricholomatoid/Entoloma clade - Previously thought to contain most white spored mushrooms, it is now restricted to Tricholoma, Clitocybe and relatives, Catathelasma, Leucopaxillus, the Lyophyllum family, and a few other miscellaneous genera.
 This clade also contains the Entolomataceae.
 It can be very difficult to determine which of the previous three clades your white spored mushroom is in.

 Agaricoid clade - the most recently evolved clade, the brown spored and dark spored mushrooms (including some white spored mushrooms like Lepiota and Laccaria that subsequently lost their pigment).
 This is also where thick walled spores evolved to protect the spores while being eaten and allowing them to grow on dung.
 It is not yet clear how these mushrooms are organized, but here is a guess at groupings of related families in this clade.